LumberjackUsingMath/webserver/README.md

 ## Main Resource:
 The main resource for this implementation is this [repository](https://github.com/warchildmd/webserver).
-I adjusted the code a little, in order to show some contribution, which included bug fixing.
+I adjusted the code a little, in order to contribute.
+The major changes are:
-### Changes
 1. Reduced functionality
 2. Request file by header
 3. Different logging